OskarHansson/strvalidator/README.md

 to ENFSI and SWGDAM recommendations.
 This facilitates the implementation of probabilistic interpretation of DNA results.

-STR-validator is written and maintained by Oskar Hansson, senior forensic scientist at the Norwegian Institute of Public Health (NIPH), Department of Forensic Biology.
-The work has received external funding from the European Union seventh Framework Programme (FP7/2007-2013) under grant agreement no 285487 (EUROFORGEN-NoE) but development and maintenance is now performed as a part of my position at NIPH, and on personal spare time.
+STR-validator was written and is maintained by Oskar Hansson, senior forensic scientist at Oslo University Hospital (OUS), Section for Forensic Genetics.
+The work initially received external funding from the European Union seventh Framework Programme (FP7/2007-2013) under grant agreement no 285487 (EUROFORGEN-NoE) but development and maintenance is now performed as a part of my position at OUS, and on personal spare time.

 More information can be found at: https://sites.google.com/site/forensicapps/strvalidator